 2. The SMF invokes the Npcf_SMPolicyControl_Update service operation to the PCF by sending the HTTP POST request to the "Individual SM Policy" resource with information on the conditions that have changed or a PCC rule error occurs.

-If the feature "TimeSensitiveNetworking" or "TimeSensitiveCommunication" is supported and the "TSN_BRIDGE_INFO" policy control request trigger is provisioned in the SMF, the SMF may provide during PDU session establishment the new TSC user plane node information, e.g. TSC user plan node information (DS-TT port number, DS-TT MAC address, if applicable, TSC user plane node Id and UE-DS-TT residence time, if available), a UMIC and/or one or more PMIC(s) to the PCF, or, during PDU session modification procedures, updated TSC user plane node information, e.g. updated UMIC and/or PMIC(s).
+If the feature "TimeSensitiveNetworking" or "TimeSensitiveCommunication" is supported and the "TSN_BRIDGE_INFO" policy control request trigger is provisioned in the SMF, the SMF may provide during PDU session modification the new or updated TSC user plane node information, e.g. TSC user plan node information (DS-TT port number, DS-TT MAC address, if applicable, TSC user plane node Id and UE-DS-TT residence time, if available), a UMIC and/or one or more PMIC(s) to the PCF.

 3. If the (H-)PCF requires subscription-related information and does not have it, the (H-)PCF invokes the Nudr_DataRepository_Query service operation to the UDR by sending the HTTP GET request to the "SessionManagementPolicyData" resource to fetch the information.